The BEST Waterproof Fitbits, Fitness Trackers and Swim Trackers

 Click the links below for more product information and tons of reviews.

-MOOV Now – This is truly a multisport training fitness tracker.
+MOOV Now – This is truly a multisport training fitness tracker at a very affordable price.
 With the free MOOV app, it offers free guided programs in sports including running, cycling, swimming, body weight training, and cardio boxing.
 MOOV NOW for swimming offers the most advanced swim tracking and stroke detection available so you can focus on your swim, not counting laps.
 One notable difference between this and many other trackers is you will just need to change the battery every 6 months, there is no weekly or daily charging.
 However, it does not have a watch face and you cannot glean much information from looking at your wrist.

 High End Waterproof Fitness Trackers